 Suppose you delete the

-images/ folder (that is, you delete all objects with
+images/ folder (that is, you delete all

 images/).
-You can add a routing rule that redirects
+You can add a routing rule that

-requests for any object with the key prefix
+redirects requests for any object with the key prefix

-images/ to a page named
+images/ to a

 <RoutingRules> <RoutingRule> <Condition> <KeyPrefixEquals>images/</KeyPrefixEquals> </Condition> <Redirect> <ReplaceKeyWith>folderdeleted.html</ReplaceKeyWith> </Redirect> </RoutingRule> </RoutingRules>